 ACH payment process explained

-An ACH (Automated Clearing House) payment is a secure electronic bank-to-bank transfer system that allows funds to move directly between accounts without the need for paper checks or card networks.
-It is widely used in the United States for personal, business, and government transactions.
+An ACH (Automated Clearing House) payment is a secure electronic bank-to-bank transfer system that enables money to be moved from one account to another without the need for either checks or cards.
+An ACH payment can be used by individuals, businesses, and governments in the U.S.

-The ACH network is governed by NACHA, which establishes the rules and standards for processing electronic payments efficiently and securely.
+The ACH system is managed by NACHA, which provides the guidelines and standards for efficient and secure electronic payments.

 What is an ACH payment?

-ACH payments are electronic transfers processed through a centralized network connecting banks and financial institutions.
-These payments are typically handled in batches rather than real-time, making them cost-effective and reliable for both one-time and recurring transactions.
+An ACH payment is an electronic money transfer conducted via a system that connects various banks and financial organisations.
+ACH payments are usually processed in batches rather than in real-time, making them cost-effective and reliable for both one-time and recurring transactions.

 Types of ACH Payments